cypl/react-modal-classic/README.md

 ### Dependencies:

 - Styled Components
-- PropTypes
+- React
-- TypeScript ESLint
+- React Dom

 ## How to use?